 Below are links to some excellent organisations and friends of ours working in Tanzania and the Ruaha area.
 Paul Tickner Safaris also supports the Mkuyu Guide School, which you can read about here.

 Please contact us if you would like to donate to, learn more about or even visit some of these projects.
-We can advise philanthropy decisions and some of our guests like to donate a percentage of their safari to a chosen cause.
+We can advise on philanthropy decisions and some of our guests like to donate a percentage of their safari to a chosen cause.